A legal-intake demo modeled to reclaim 600 senior hours

 - Errors & delay: matters that stalled because a document was missing and nobody had chased it.

-Across the firm’s intake volume, the agreed baseline came to roughly $74,000/year, dominated by senior time spent on a clerical sequence.
+Across a typical firm’s intake volume, the baseline comes to roughly $74,000/year, dominated by senior time spent on a clerical sequence.

 Compliance was a design input, not an afterthought.
 In a legal context the automation had to respect conflict checks, retention rules, and confidentiality.
 We built on the firm’s own systems, kept data inside their controlled environment, and left every privileged decision with a human.
 The machine moves information; lawyers make judgments.